DanielLevenstein/Product_Profitability_Study/README.md

 # Etsy Product Profitability and Material Loss Report
 This report was used to optimize the pricing and material loss calculations used by a local Etsy store.
 - The numbers in this study were pulled from a client selling handmade goods on Etsy.
-- The details about the orders have been removed form this analysis but the numbers used were real.
+- The details about the orders have been removed from this analysis but the numbers used were real.
-- This project was posted on GitHub with permission from client.
+- This project was posted on GitHub with permission from a client.

 ## Features
 - Generates synthetic data for test analysis using Panda DataFrames.
 - Calculates profit and material loss from order length and width.
 - Compares different pricing structure for product and calculates margins for each.
-- Generates HTML report for client using Jupyter notebook.
+- Generates an HTML report for a client using Jupyter notebook.

 ## Findings
 ### Material Loss vs Num Colors